Super0silveR/DowntownApp-CAPSTONE/README.md

 ## Anticipated Architecture

-1. Backend:		.NET Core 6
+1. Backend:		.NET Core 6.
-2. Frontend:	Blazor OR React with Typescript
+2. Frontend:	.NET MAUI Blazor App.
-3. REST API:	CQRS with MediatR
+3. REST API:	CQRS with MediatR.
-4. Database:	MySQL, SQL Server ($), PostgreSQL, etc.
+4. Database:	PostgreSQL.
-5. Cloud:		?
+5. Cloud:     AWS Elastic Beanstalk, SimpleDB, etc.

 ## Anticipated Risks

 1. Security: If paid memberships are to be implemented, it will be important to use **secure**
 financial APIs for these transactions.

-2. Deployment architecture, Cloud, Azure, etc.?
+2. Deployment architecture to AWS?

+3. Github Actions - Tests, Deployement.

-3. [...]
+4. [...]

 ## Legal and Social Issues